MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | Enabled | Bool | The enabled state for this utility | ✅ |
 | ActiveConfiguration | — | — | ❌ |
 | KeyboardConfigurations | — | — | ❌ |

+Note: Configuring remappings through DSC is not supported yet.

 ### MeasureTool